 Scenario #1: Medication Ingestion

 Your dog swallowed an over-the-counter painkiller that was left on the table.
 A single dose of ibuprofen (often packaged as Advil® or Motrin®), tranquilizers, acetaminophen (Tylenol®) or birth control pill may present danger, especially for puppies.
-Call a veterinarian immediately if your dog swallows human medication.
+Call a veterinarian immediately if your dog swallows human medication or call the animal poison control center if the ingestion occurs after hours.

 Scenario #2: Car Accident